Liversedge F.C.: Selected facts about Sedge

 At the end of the 2020/2021 season the highest ever polling result for the league goal of the season was when liversedge forward jack hurrell buried the ball into the top corner from the 35yrd mark after a free kick.

 In October 2021, Liversedge F.C. went viral on Twitter because their striker Joe Walton had to go in goal in the second round of the FA Trophy against Clitheroe FC following a red card to the Sedge keeper.
 He made a string of fine saves to get ten-man Sedge to a penalty shootout, which they then won with Walton saving two and scoring one himself as Sedge went through 10–9 on penalties.

 Footage of this was retweeted on Twitter and Walton got interviewed on the national radio station Talksport.
 He was originally a central defender at Sedge before he started playing upfront, and had done the same thing in a cup tie at Barton Town in a previous season.

 Sedge had been playing Association Football for more than a hundred years before they were relegated for the first time in 2022–23.

 The closest team, in the Northern Premier League, to Liversedge F.C. is Brighouse Town.
 Clashes with better-supported Ossett United are regularly held on a Friday night, with requests to arrive early before the match, making it one of the big derby matches in the league.

 A record crowd of 1,559 saw Liversedge beat Ossett at Clayborn in their league fixture on 21 January 2022.

+The 2025–26 season saw Liversedge immediately promoted back to step 4 as champions following their relegation to the Northern Counties East Premier Division the previous season.
+'Sedge also won the Northern Counties East League League Cup Final with a convincing 7-1 win over Rossington Main at the Attis Arena, Scunthorpe.